forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 //separate page is planned sometimes.

-##### Stackexchange on Car Efficacy
+##### Stackexchange on Car Efficiency
 JoJo Question, Rominger Answer at Stackexchange *Why is 55-60 MPH optimal for gas mileage of a passenger car?*,
 <https://physics.stackexchange.com/questions/12874/why-is-55-60-mph-optimal-for-gas-mileage-of-a-passenger-car>

-> Likely conventional cars can be constructed/reprogrammed such that the efficacy peaks at the same low speed as it does for electric cars.
+> Likely conventional cars can be constructed/reprogrammed such that the efficiency peaks at the same low speed as it does for electric cars.

 ##### Straubel on Roadster Efficiency
 JB Straubel, CTO December 22, 2008, *Roadster Efficiency and Range*, <https://www.tesla.com/blog/roadster-efficiency-and-range>

-> Pictures still available at [Stackexchange Discussion](#stackexchange-on-car-efficacy).
+> Pictures still available at the [Stackexchange on Car Efficiency](#stackexchange-on-car-efficiency).

 ##### Wikipedia on Car Efficiency
 <https://en.wikipedia.org/wiki/Fuel_economy_in_automobiles>